High Quality Low Beam Distribution

 For this consideration, FMVSS 108 regulation limits -4D 4R measuring spot as foreground area illumination level.

 In this sample aiming configuration, -4 degree corresponds to 10m of distance from the projector.

-Proper foreground illumination control is not to physically trim off any below -4 degree range of illumination, but it is to control a proper vertical gradient preventing the relative strength of illuminance below -4 degree point to excessively overpower the rest of above range.
+Proper foreground illumination control is not to physically trim off any below -4 degree range of illumination, but it is to control a proper vertical gradient preventing the relative strength of illuminance below -4 degree point to excessively overpower the rest of the above range.

 In other words, regardless of the size of the vertical spread, as long as the vertical gradient is designed properly, the size of the foreground illumination does NOT conflict distance view.

 Considering that every application to have different headlamp installation heights and aiming allowance ranges, foreground illumination strength at -4 degree is desired to be under 8-15% of peak intensity.

 By evaluating the vertical intensity gradient curve, we can add a highly useful evaluation factor into beam quality analysis.
 While it is not strictly required to have a certain set level of exponential logarithmic curving, having a smooth exponential-like vertical gradient curve should carry a much higher priority role in beam quality contribution than the single solid angle of peak intensity.